 In the same way he discovered a love for music at an early age, Dr. Nishikawa will be imparting some of his knowledge of and love for music into our St. Francis musicians.

 Violin / Viola

-Before joining the faculty of the Michael P. Hammond Preparatory Program at Rice University in 2002, Sylvia Ouellette maintained a large private studio for 15 years and taught at Archbishop Prendergast High School in Philadelphia and the Holton-Arms School in Washington, D.C.
-She also has been active as a solo, chamber, and orchestral performer in the United States and abroad, with selected performances featured on NPR.
-Her solo performances have included concerts at Ferrara Estate (Ferrara, Italy); the International Monetary Fund in Washington, D.C.; and the University of Albany, SUNY.
+Before joining the faculty of the Michael P. Hammond Preparatory Program at Rice University, Sylvia Ouellette had maintained a large private studio for 15 years as well as taught at both Archbishop Prendergast High School in Philadelphia and Holton-Arms School in Washington, D.C.

 Dr. Cameron Smith

-Dr. Smith’s educational background includes a bachelor’s degree from the University of Michigan, a master’s degree from the Cleveland Institute of Music, and a doctor of musical arts degree from Rice University in the studio of concert pianist Jon Kimura Parker.
+Dr. Smith’s educational background includes a bachelor’s degree from the University of Michigan, a master’s degree from the Cleveland Institute of Music, and a doctor of musical arts degree from Rice University.

 Through our Explore and Extend programs, St. Francis is proud to introduce our new School of Dance.
-Working with dancers of both performance and instruction backgrounds, we offer a growing selection of classes that begin with the foundational skills of ballet and jazz, and progress to higher levels of dance and a broader study of styles.
-Utilizing our new dance room, students will learn technique, imrpve body awareness and movement, as well as develop an appreciation for the expressive form of art that is dance.
+Working with dancers of both performance and instruction backgrounds, we offer a growing selection of classes that begin with the foundational skills of ballet and jazz and progress to higher levels of dance and a broader study of styles.
+Utilizing our new dance room, students will learn technique, improve body awareness and movement, and develop an appreciation for the expressive form of art that is dance.